mil2041/CNCDatabase/README.md

-# cncdatabase
+# CNCDatabase

-Manuscript in preparion
+Manuscript in preparation